Michigan

 Regulatory Freedom:

-Michigan law permits a director, in the fulfillment of the director’s fiduciary duties, to rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter, but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.
+Michigan law permits a director, in the fulfillment of the director’s fiduciary duties, to rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.

-As a condition of maintaining authorization to fundraise in the state, Michigan requires the submission of reviewed or audited financials for organizations with annual contributions of $500,000 or more.
+As a condition of maintaining authorization to fundraise in the state, Michigan requires the submission of reviewed or audited financials for organizations with annual contributions of more than $250,000.

 Michigan imposes a corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.